How to choose the right coffee packaging equipment for your business

 A versatile intermittent motion VFFS machine is a solid pick for most coffee producers who seek to package their product into the iconic flat bottom/quad seal bag types which are standard in the industry.
 You will sacrifice some speed when choosing an intermittent machine but will gain the flexibility to create more complex package styles.

-3. “I already have premade bags and just want to fill and seal them with coffee.”
+3. “I have stand-up premade coffee bags and want to fill and seal them.”

 Just want to automate the filling and sealing of your preformed coffee pouches?
 This is an easy one: Keep it simple with a premade pouch fill and seal machine.
 This equipment is easy for novice operators to learn and quick to set up.
 And if you have multiple bag sizes, you're in luck: Changeover takes a matter of minutes.

-Modern rotary fill and seal machines like the 8S-235 are servo-driven, which offers efficiency increases of up to 50%.
-With throughput of up to 60 bags per minute, premade pouch machines are quickly catching up speed-wise to VFFS equipment.
+Modern automatic filling and sealing machines are servo-driven, which offers better control, smoother operation, and efficiency increases of up to 50%.
+With throughput rates of up to 60 cycles per minute on single-lane models, premade pouch machines are quickly catching up speed-wise to VFFS equipment.

 4. “I want to package ground/powdered coffee into single-serve stick packs.”